Commodities

 Mentioned in this article

-The market anticipates several key releases this week that may provide further direction.
-The U.S. Energy Information Administration will publish its Short-Term Energy Outlook on February 10, followed by the International Energy Agency's Oil Market Report on February 12.
-OPEC's Monthly Oil Market Report is also scheduled for release on February 11.
+Market participants will soon receive fresh fundamental data to digest.
+The U.S. Energy Information Administration (EIA) is set to release its Short-Term Energy Outlook on February 10, followed by the International Energy Agency's (IEA) monthly Oil Market Report on February 12.
+Additionally, the Organization of the Petroleum Exporting Countries (OPEC) will publish its own Monthly Oil Market Report on February 11.

 Related Articles